 Skip to main content

-CPC trainees come from departments from across the University of North Carolina at Chapel Hill, including anthropology, epidemiology, geography, health behavior, health policy and management, maternal and child health, nutrition, public policy and sociology.
+CPC predoctoral trainees come from departments from across the University of North Carolina at Chapel Hill, including anthropology, epidemiology, geography, health behavior, health policy and management, maternal and child health, nutrition, public policy, and sociology.
 A focus on population must be central to each trainee’s program of study, but doctoral students from any department are eligible to apply.

 Hands-on, participatory learning is a key component of the training program.
 Predoctoral trainees are expected to devote 9-12 hours per week to a research practicum with their faculty mentors.
 Trainees learn the substantive and methodological questions that drive the projects, formulate new questions, evaluate alternate research designs and methods that might be used, develop the appropriate statistical and analytic skills needed to test hypotheses and interpret results, and learn how to communicate findings through presentations at professional meetings and published articles in peer-reviewed journals.
-Meet the trainees.

-Program Requirements
+Program requirements

 Trainees must meet the course, dissertation, and other requirements of their home departments.
 In addition, they must: